michelleisibach/VEMG/README.md

 ## Must have

-⋅⋅* Userlogin
+* Userlogin
-⋅⋅* Send Flightplan to User via E-Mail
+* Send Flightplan to User via E-Mail
-⋅⋅* Calender to mark the free days
+* Calender to mark the free days
-⋅⋅* List of Aircrafts with description and Checklist ⋅⋅* RealTime data from the Aircrafts
+* List of Aircrafts with description and Checklist
+* RealTime data from the Aircrafts
-⋅⋅* UTC Time
+* UTC Time

 ## Nice to have

-⋅⋅* Event Training
+* Event Training
-⋅⋅* Pilot Ranking
+* Pilot Ranking

+# UPDATES